- November 17, 2017

 - Accounting of Disclosures.
 Practice personnel shall maintain an accounting log documenting disclosures that are made of protected health information excluding disclosures for purposes of treatment, payment or health care operations; disclosures to the patient or personal representative; disclosures to family members or others involved in the care or payment for care; or disclosures pursuant to a written authorization.
 The accounting shall be maintained on a log approved by the Privacy Officer, and shall include the date of the disclosure; name of the entity to whom disclosure is made; description of the information disclosed; and the purpose of the disclosure.
 The accounting log must be made available to the patient or personal representative if requested as described below.
 (See 45 CFR § 164.528).

 - Idaho Health Data Exchange (IHDE).
-The IHDE shall have access to any protected health information for the purposes of sharing that information with other participating healthcare providers involved in your care through the IHDE.
+The IHDE shall have access to any protected health information (including HIV status) for the purposes of sharing that information with other participating healthcare providers involved in your care through the IHDE.
 If you do not want to have your healthcare information shared with other medical providers involved in your care, you can opt out of participating.
 To opt out, you must complete and sign the IHDE “Request to Restrict Disclosure of Health Information” form and mail or fax it to IHDE.
 You will receive a letter of confirmation upon completion of your request.
 This will restrict your information being released through the exchange only.
 The IHDE form is available at the front desk of any of our clinics.

 - Business Associates.
 Practice personnel may disclose protected health information to Practice’s business associates for purposes of treatment, payment or health care operations if Practice has a valid agreement with the business associate that complies with the requirements in 45 CFR §164.504(e).
 Practice personnel shall notify the Privacy Officer when they engage a business associate to provide services involving protected health information.
 The Privacy Officer shall ensure valid business associate agreements are in place.
 If Practice personnel discover that a business associate is failing to comply with HIPAA privacy rules, they shall immediately notify the Privacy Officer.
 The business associate agreement shall set forth more fully Practice’s rights and obligations with regard to business associates.
 (See 45 CFR §§ 164.502(e) and 164.504(e)).